 Because June Harper had been good.

-And because sometimes the most viral thing in the world is not a stunt, or a twist, or a scandal.
+And because sometimes the most powerful thing in the world is not scandal.

-Sometimes it is one child putting a stolen name back where it belongs.
+Sometimes it is a child putting a stolen name back where it belongs.